codekatu/deadsetbit-front/README.md

 # Website Structure

-Here is the structure of your website:
+Here is the structure of the website:

 - `dist/`: directory created by the build process.
-This contains your (`index.html`) and bundled Javascript/CSS.
+This contains the (`index.html`) and bundled Javascript/CSS.
 Don't ever make changes to files inside this folder.

 - `src/`: Directory containing the source code files